 Online Grocery Shopping in Japan: Great Food Stores

-Food Shopping in Japan Made Easy with 8 Awesome Online Outlets
+Food Shopping in Japan Made Easy Awesome Online Outlets

 The Meat Guy

 Just as the name suggests, this is your one-stop shop for all things meat.
 From slabs of USDA choice T-Bone steaks, Morgan Ranch beef, Australian lamb, turkey, veal or kangaroo meat, if you’re craving it, they have it.
 The Meat Guy also does processed meats, like burgers, exotic cocktail sausages and frozen foods like your good Aussie beef pies from Vili’s.
 For your summer barbecue, delight your guests with their “one pounder ridiculous burger” set that comes with burger buns (because the regular burger bun won’t cover it), and other burger patties from lamb to crocodile and even camel.

 Tengu Natural Foods

 Vegetarians, rejoice!
 For those who are tired of avoiding the meat and dashi that is part and parcel of food shopping in Japan, there is hope.
 Based in the bucolic foothills of the Chichibu mountains in Saitama prefecture, west of Tokyo, the Alishan Organic Center provides vegetarian produce via mail order and wholesale, and there is also an organic cafe and organic event space onsite for grassroots activities and events.
 Tengu Natural Foods, their online branch (registration required), supplies organic and vegetarian foods from all over the world.
 For those with gluten allergies, there is a wide range of wheat-free and gluten-free products here, and offerings like free trade coffee and tea.
 Grab healthy snacks such as Kale or Quinoa chips here for a guilt-free nibble.